GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## CLEANING

-This is how your finished PCB probably will look like.
+This is what your finished PCB probably will look like.
 You can use an old toothbrush and some isopropanol to clean it from residues.

 ![Finished PCB](/docs/images/buildguide/PCB_finished.jpg)